Yellowstone (Montana): Only the right catastrophic conditions, produced by the Flood, could have formed these petrified trees.

 Dinosaur National Monument

-Get ready for the awe-inspiring vistas, colors and beauty of this most-studied national park.
+Get ready for the awe-inspiring vistas, colors, and beauty of this most-studied national park.
 Each year millions visit this monument to catastrophe.
 But they are met by antibiblical explanations stating that the rock layers contain the record of the development of life over millions of years.
-Canyon formation supposedly took about 15 million years of slow, gradual erosion by the Colorado River (the “little water, lot of time” model).
+Depending on which section of the canyon is being discussed and who you are talking to, the canyon formation supposedly took between 6 and 70 million years of slow, gradual erosion by the Colorado River (the “little water, lot of time” model).
 But from a biblical worldview, rock layers may be interpreted in terms of catastrophic deposition: the lower layers of the Inner Gorge being “Creation Week” rock and the horizontal layers representing various episodes during the Flood.
 Help your children understand that canyon carving could be accomplished in a relatively short time by catastrophic emptying of a great inland lake to the northeast of the canyon shortly after the Flood (the “lot of water, little time” model).
 Grand Canyon is a monument to remind us about God’s judgment of a sinful world at the time of Noah.
 Take time to meditate on the awfulness of sin, but also take time to marvel at God’s gift of grace in salvation through the Lord Jesus Christ, our “Ark” of safety in the coming judgment.
 Consider, too, how God can make something beautiful out of destruction, even in our own lives.

 Mount St. Helens